developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

 Also included is Profile Manager, which enhances to Android IDE with a GUI-based tool for generating all the code required to access and configure Zebra device features and settings.
 This enables developers to target Zebra devices with fewer lines of code, fewer errors and reduced overall development time.

-> **Important**: Zebra no longer distributes EMDK installers from the Zebra support web site.
-The EMDK SDK for Android Studio is now distributed through a JFrog JCenter repository and the EMDK Profile Manager plug-in is distributed through the JetBrains plug-in repository.
-[More info](../setup).
+> **Important**: Zebra now distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
+To install, see the [EMDK-A Setup guide](../setup).

 -----